PawseySC/vqpu-hybrid-workflow/README.md

 * `@flow launch_quera_qpu_workflow`: Calls all these above tasks with appropriate logging.

 ### Example Workflow

-We discuss `example_flows/multi_vqpu_cpugpu_workflow.py` here.
-This flow uses some basic build-block tasks and flows defined in `vqpucommon/vqpuflows.py` and the prefect view is of this flow is shown below.
+There are a few examples that can be found in [the examles directory](examples/flows/).
+We discuss [a multi-vqpu](example/flows/multi_vqpu_cpugpu_workflow.py) here.
+This flow uses some basic build-block tasks and flows defined in [the base vpu flows](workflow/vqpucommon/vqpuflows.py) and the prefect view is of this flow is shown below.
 ![multivqpuflow](docs/figs/example_multivqpuflow.png)

 This flow demonstrates running several vQPUs that await circuits being sent to them before being shutdown along with other vQPUs that are ideal and shutdown after a certain amount of time.
 It also spawns CPU-oriented and GPU-oriented flows and how to run these flows in an asynchronous fashion.

-We strongly suggest you alter the CPU and GPU commands before trialling this workflow.
+We strongly suggest you alter the CPU and GPU commands before trialling this workflow if you would like to test it.
+The code as it stands also uses a cluster specific yaml file where the python path variable has been updated to include the absolute path of the [workflow](workflow/) directory.

+This example showcases a few key things:

+* Use of the `HybridQuantumWorkflowBase` class to manage a flow
+* Use of basic flows like `gpu_workflow` being launched with a `DaskTaskRunner` that differs form the parent flow runner.
+* Use of asynchronous flows launched using `asyncio.TaskGroup`
+* Multiple vQPUs being launched and awaiting circuits
+* Circuits being sent to several different vQPUs from a single flow

 ### Tests
 There are several unit tests available as well.
 One checks basic vQPU flows and others check a variety of different QPU interfaces.
 These are all located in [tests](workflow/tests/).
 To run them, just use